statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 .8identification of tanks and areas for the close-up survey;

-.9identification of tanks for tank testing, as per Annex 3 of Annex B of resolution A.744(18), as amended;
+.9identification of tanks for tank testing, as per Annex 3 of Annex B of the 2011 ESP Code;

 .10identification of areas and sections for thickness measurement;